petrvanblokland/DesignDesignSpace/Site.md

 Season and year-students are admitted after showing their portfolios and the result of a given assignment.
 Also they are asked to write a motivation and development plan.

-Students finishing a training adequately, automatically get accepted for a next.
+Students that finish a training adequately, automatically get accepted for a next.

 ### Experience